NOAA-OWP/DMOD/doc/GIT_USAGE.md

 ## Branching Model

 - The DMOD repo uses a branching model based on [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/) and has two primary long-term branch:
-  - **master**: the main branch pointing to the current, official version
+  - **master**: the main development and integration branch containing the latest completed development work intended for the next released version
-  - **dev**: an integration branch containing the latest completed development work intended for the next released version
+  - **production**: the branch representing the latest code verified as production-ready and pointing to the most recently release, official version
-- Most interaction with DMOD repo is done via pull requests (PRs) to the `dev` branch
+- Most interaction with DMOD repo is done via pull requests (PRs) to the `master` branch
-  - Independent branches for features or bug fixes are created off `dev` to contain development work that is in progress
+  - Independent branches for features or bug fixes are created off `master` to contain development work that is in progress
-  - These branches are reviewed and their changes integrated back into `dev` once complete via PRs
+  - These branches are reviewed and their changes integrated back into `master` once complete via PRs
   - Typically feature/fix branches exist in personal clones and personal Github forks, but not in the official OWP repo
 - Release branches (e.g., `release-X` for pending version `X`) will periodically be created to finalize the next new version when it is time for it to be released
   - These are managed by the core OWP contributors team